This particular blog emphasizes on the complete information regarding MS Access PivotTable.

 - In your PivotTable, tap on the values which you require for grouping.

-- After then make right-click on any one of the chosen values.
-After then tap to the Group Items option.
+- After then make a right-click on any one of the chosen values.
+After then tap on the Group Items option.

 After the addition of the grouping level, you need to choose the group.
 And then make use of the Collapse Field and Expand Field commands from the design tab to hide or view each field in a group.

 What Issues Encountered While Working With The Access Pivot Table?